Chinese Sociological Review

 The Chinese Sociological Review is a quarterly peer-reviewed academic journal of sociology, with a specific focus on Chinese societies (the mainland, Hong Kong, Taiwan, and abroad).
 The journal was established in 1968 as Chinese Sociology & Anthropology, obtaining its current name in 2011 (《中华社会学评论》in Chinese).
 It is published by Routledge and since 2011 the editor-in-chief is Xiaogang Wu (New York University Shanghai and New York University).
-The journal is sponsored by Shanghai University and New York University Shanghai.
+The journal is affiliated with the Center for Applied Social and Economic Research at New York University Shanghai.

+A 2025 comparative study described the Chinese Sociological Review as a leading generalist Chinese sociology journal and found that its published research remained predominantly focused on Chinese societies.
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 3.667, ranking it 29th out of 148 journals in the category "Sociology".